-TAR is short form of tape archive.
+TAR is a short form of tape archive.
 They are used to sequentially read or write data.
-Compiling huge file list or deep directory structure into single file (tar file) is what we are seeing in this post.
+Compiling a huge file list or deep directory structure into a single file (tar file) is what we are seeing in this post.
 This resulting single file sometimes termed as tarball as well.

-Creating tape archives of files or directories is extremely important when you are planning to FTP huge pile of them to another server.
-Since each file opens new FTP session and closes it after transfer finishes, if number of files are huge then FTP takes forever to complete data transfer (even if size of each file is small).
-Even if you have ample amount of bandwidth, due to session open and close operations FTP slows down to knees.
+Creating tape archives of files or directories is extremely important when you are planning to FTP a huge pile of them to another server.
+Since each file opens a new FTP session and closes it after transfer finishes, if the number of files is huge then FTP takes forever to complete data transfer (even if size of each file is small).
+Even if you have an ample amount of bandwidth, due to session open and close operations FTP slows down to knees.
 In such cases, archiving all files in single tarball makes sense.
-This single archive can transfer at maximum speed and making transfer quick.
-After transfer you can again expand archive and get all files in place same as source.
+This single archive can transfer at maximum speed and making transfer quickly.
+After transfer, you can again expand the archive and get all files in place the same as the source.

 How to create tar file :

 To create tar file

 -c option is used with tar command.
 It should be followed with the filename of the archive, normally it should have *.tar extension.
 It for users to identify its a tar archive, because Linux/Unix really don’t care about an extension.